 - Die bewaring van ons omgewing, ons hulpbronne en die voetspore wat ons nalaat.

-We currently only have one Afrikaans GRADE R class at Beaumont.
-Our Grade R’s are registered with the Western Cape Education Department and because they form an integral part of Beaumont, they are incorporated in all our cultural- and sport programs.
-Our Grade R learners are given the opportunity to develop in a safe, structured and stimulating environment where they can be guided to do problem solving in an inovative way.
+We have two Afrikaans GRADE R classes at Beaumont.
+Our Grade R’s are registered with the Western Cape Education Department and because they form an integral part of Beaumont, they are incorporated in all our cultural- and sport programmes.
+Our Grade R learners are given the opportunity to develop in a safe, structured and stimulating environment where they can be guided to do problem solving in an innovative way.
 In this relaxed and informal way, they are led to be critical thinkers, at their own pace, and to experiment freely in order to reach their full potential.
 Our Grade R learners have a beautiful, well-equipped playpark where they can master their gross-motor skills.
 Assessment happens continuously throughout the day in Home Language, Maths and Life Skills, as set out in the Curriculum and Assessment Policy Statement (CAPS).

-Our 2021 GRADE 1 classes are made up of four English and two Afrikaans classes.
-GRADE 2 & 3 currently have five English classes and one Afrikaans class, but it will change to 4/2 as the current Grade 1’s progress in 2022 (Grade 2) and then 2023 (Grade 3).
+Our 2022 GRADE 1 and 2 classes are made up of four English and two Afrikaans classes.
+GRADE 3 currently have five English classes and one Afrikaans class, but it will change to 4/2 when the current Grade 2’s progress to Grade 3 in 2023.

 Our Foundation Phase Educators are all very friendly, approachable, and always willing to go the extra mile with both their learners and parents.
 They are all highly qualified with many years’ experience in the Foundation Phase.
 We believe in being eternal students, keeping our approach fresh and current, by regularly attending interesting and relevant courses / Webinars to enhance our teaching skills and knowledge.